hlship/threaded-conversation/docs/scenes.md

 The `lib/hls/debug/sceneinfo.dg` library contains three debugging commands.

-The `sceneinfo` command outputs the state of all scenes:
+The `sceneinfo` command prints the state of all scenes:

 ```
 > sceneinfo